omakoto/omakoto.github.io/mvv/README.md

 ## Supported midi events

 - Only note ons/offs and the pedal depth will be visualized.
-- Other MIDI events are not visualized, but MVV will still record / play them, probably...
+- Other MIDI events are not visualized, but MVV will/should still record / play them; not tested though.

 ## Bugs/TODOs